EswariVidya/azure_resume_challenge100/README.md

   contents: read   # Required for actions/checkout
 </details>

-- Problem - Contributor/read access to the Application/Client created
+- Problem - Azure App Registration/Client does not have Contributor/Read access (No authorization to read Subscription/Resource group)
 <details>
 <summary>Solution: Assign the "Contributor" Role
 The most effective fix for Terraform-managed infrastructure is assigning the Contributor role at the Subscription scope.
 This ensures that when Terraform "reads" the state, it has permission to see both the resource group and the resources inside it.